BU-CLOUD-F20/Containerizing_Neural_Nets/README.md

 This Repo includes the test scripts we've written to test the plugins we've developed: [Cagriyoruk/ChRIS-E2E](https://github.com/Cagriyoruk/ChRIS-E2E)

-## Demonstrating Plugins We Built on MOC
+## Demonstrating The Plugins We Built on MOC